DaveThw/davethw.github.io/_shows/trbse/peter-pan.md

   teaser: /assets/images/theatreroyal/auditorium-th.jpg

 # if we have an header.overlay_image, then we can also use tagline to highlight my production role(s).
 Note: can use MarkDown...:
-tagline: "Technical Manager / Lighting Programmer / Lighting Operator / Swing Techncial Cover"
+tagline: "Technical Manager / Lighting Programmer / Lighting Operator"

 #photos:
 #  - heading: Production Photos